How to Lead a Remote Team: The Complete Guide

 Building on Three Pillars

 The first pillar is intentional trust.
 At a distance, trust is not decreed.
 It is demonstrated through simple rules.
-Work is judged on deliverables, not on digital presence.
+Work is judged by deliverables, not by digital presence.
 Responsibilities are clarified.
 The reflex of constant control is avoided, which quickly undermines autonomy and turns every channel into a surveillance tool.

 The second pillar is transparency.
 Remote teams disengage quickly when expectations remain vague.
 It is necessary to clarify priorities, decision-making rules, expected response times, and channel usage.
 This is also what allows for improving internal communication without multiplying unnecessary messages.